-Put these into a document, preferably on a screen share, or, better yet, on a collaborative document like Google Docs where everyone can add their ideas.
+Put these observations on a shared screen, or, better yet, into a collaborative document like Google Docs where everyone can add and adjust their ideas.

 They will begin to make statements about the value of the community, what new members should know, and what they will get from it.

 You will be beginning a collaboration about the new version of your community charter.

 - What originally attracted you to the community?

 - Were your initial expectations met?

 - What value did the community actually bring you?